OldEnt/stellaris-habitat-start-amaryllis/amaryllian_readme.txt

 [list]
-[*] Convert your habitats to Foundry, Industrial, Research, Fortress, Bureaucratic, Refinery, Trade or Farming arcologies.
+[*] Convert your habitats to Foundry, Industrial, Research, Fortress, Bureaucratic, Refinery, Trade, Mining or Farming arcologies.
 [*]Habitat Captains (and gestalt equivalent) increase unity output.
 The more habitats you own, the bigger unity bonus is.
 [/list]